zlgesundheit/openEHR_FLAT_Loader/README.md

     - After adding the additional metadata to the Data/.csv-File re-run step 1 of the tool.
         - Note that the Mapping-Table-File in ManualTasks-Directory is overwritten when re-running.
         - You may duplicate the mapping before.
 (The old mapping will not include newly added .csv-Columns in the Dropdowns..)

 ---
-### 2. To build (and upload) Resources

-Set Config-Variables:
-    - The config.ini-File allows you to select options
-        - `createehrs = 1` -> Tool will create EHRs in the repository
-            - This needs the names of the column(s) in the csv: `subjectidcolumn` and `subjectnamespacecolumn` or `ehrId`
-            - ehrIds for these entrys will be stored in column `ehrId` in the CSV
-        - `directupload = 1` -> Tool will upload the build resources for the corresponding `ehrId` in the csv

-Start the Tool:

-    - Run Tool using the runFlatLoader.bat on Windows (otherwise run main.py)
-        - Run Step 2 of the Tool by typing `2` and hit `Enter`

-Enjoy the uploaded Compositions at your openEHR-Repository.

----
 #### Typical Data CSV